 Your doctor may do the following:

 Talk to your doctor about what action should be taken if cancer is found during surgery.
 One option is to remove the ovary.

 Leading up to the surgery:

 In some cases, the doctor may switch to an open surgery.
-A larger incision will be made in the abdomen to do the surgery.
+During an open surgery, a larger incision will be made in the abdomen to do the surgery.

 After the procedure, you will be given IV fluids and medications while recovering.

 There will be pain after the surgery.
 You will be given pain medication.